AUKUS Webinar Logo

 U. S. Secretary of Defense Lloyd Austin with Richard Marles MP, Deputy Prime Minister and Minister of Defense, Australia, and Grant Shapps, UK Secretary of State for Defense (Dec.
 2023) (photo: U.S. DoD)

 As part of that initiative to enhance technology exchanges, in August 2024 the State Department certified to Congress that, in accordance with the AUKUS arrangement, the UK and Australian export control systems are comparable to those of the United States and both nations have implemented reciprocal export exemptions for U.S. entities.
-On the U.S. side, the two lead U.S. agencies on trade controls, the Commerce Department and the State Department, have announced rule changes (interim and proposed) to reduce compliance burdens and streamline AUKUS-related trade between the United States, Australia, and the United Kingdom, and more broadly to increase trade between the three countries.
+On the U.S. side, the two lead U.S. agencies on trade controls, the Commerce Department and the State Department, have announced rule changes (respectively, interim and interim final) to reduce compliance burdens and streamline AUKUS-related trade between the United States, Australia, and the United Kingdom, and more broadly to increase trade between the three countries.

 Panelists